PRODUCTS OFFERED

 Shower Doors/ Mirrors

-We offer 3 shower doors.
-You get premium quality metal extrusions for all of our Capital Glass framed doors.
-Our mid-line is semi-frameless and comes from a series called Arizona Doors.
+We offer 3 shower door series.
+Our baseline is a framed door, Our mid-line is semi-frameless and comes from a series called Arizona Doors.
 Our creme de la creme is the beautiful European Door.

 Metal Types

-Our doors feature 3/8″ thick glass, little use of metal, and hinges mounted inside the glass and are available with many finishes.
-All of our doors come with metal choices of chrome, brass, black, brushed nickel, and oil-rubbed bronze.
+Most of our shower doors come with metal choices including chrome, heritage brass, matte black, brushed nickel, and oil-rubbed bronze.
 We can special order a powder-coated finish as well.

 Master Bath